ToshioCP/Gtk4-tutorial/gfm/sec11.md

 The members of the structure are:

+- The type of `parent` is GtkTextView which is C structure.
+It is declared in `gtktextview.h`.
-- `parent` is the instance structure of GtkTextView which is the parent object of TfeTextView.
+GtkTextView is the parent of TfeTextView.
 - `file` is a pointer to GFile.
 It can be NULL if no file corresponds to the TfeTextView object.

 Notice the program above is the declaration of the structure, not the definition.
 So, no memories are allocated at this moment.
 They are to be allocated when `tfe_text_view_new` function is invoked.
+The memory allocated with `tfe_text_view_new` is an instance of TfeTextView object.
+Therefore, There can be multiple TfeTextView instances if `tfe_text_view_new` is called multiple times.

 You can find the declaration of the ancestors of TfeTextView in the source files of GTK and GLib.
 The following is extracts from the source files (not exactly the same).